Convict Cichlid Care – A Complete Guide

 Some good tank mates include:

 If your convict cichlid will live with tank mates, be sure to buy a large tank that’s at least 50 gallons.
-Depending on how many fish you have, you might need a tank that’s even bigger than that.
+Depending on how many fish you have, you will need a tank that’s even bigger than that.

 But no matter how experienced you are, how big the tank is, or what other types of fish you have, never ever keep a breeding pair in a community tank.
 It just won’t end well!